A number of clubs have already secured their spots in the 2025-26 FA Youth Cup fourth round proper as the competition progresses.

 West Ham United were the first team to book their place in the next round last month, beating Preston North End 5-4 on penalties.

-A host of teams advanced in the competition last week, as Bolton Wanderers shocked Leicester City, coming from behind in a 2-2 draw to win 4-2 on spot-kicks.
+A host of teams advanced in the competition in December, as Bolton Wanderers shocked Leicester City, coming from behind in a 2-2 draw to win 4-2 on spot-kicks.

 Wrexham reached the fourth round for the first time since 1983, putting on a five-star show against Port Vale which saw the young Red Dragons run out 5-1 winners at the Racecourse Ground.